PY7194 - Treatment Interventions (2022/23)

 |Credit rating for module||20|

-This module is aimed at developing students’ professional skills in motivational interviewing and positive psychology which may support their current working practices and/or assist develop their employability skills.
-The module presents, discusses, and evaluates critically evidence-oriented interventions for substance misuse and psychological distress.
-Motivational interviewing and positive psychology, which are evidence-based interventions, will be described, evaluated, and, illustrated with targeted clients.
-Clients in this context will include students’ only.
+This module is aimed at developing students’ professional & practitioner skills in Motivational Interviewing and Therapeutic interventions, which may support their current working practices and/or assist and develop their employability.
+The module presents, discusses, and critically evaluates evidence-oriented interventions for substance misuse and psychological distress.
+Motivational interviewing, Therapeutic techniques, and evidence-based interventions, will be described, demonstrated, used and evaluated with targeted clients.
+Clients in this context will include other students and teaching & examining team only.
 For students with no core psychology/healthcare training additional training would be necessary to pursue a clinical/counselling career.

-4. To manifest a detailed grasp of motivational interviewing and positive psychology for mental health problems.
+4. Manifest a detailed grasp of Motivational Interviewing and Therapy skills for mental health problems.

-5. To be able to utilise motivational interviewing and positive psychology in a professional context
+5. To be able to utilise Motivational interviewing and Therapy skills in a professional context

-Introduction to evidence based research and practice.
-A critical examination of the evidence-based applications of motivational interviewing and positive psychology; the rationale and evidence base of these approaches, developing key skills in motivational interviewing and positive psychology.
+Introduction to evidence-based research and practice.
+A critical examination of the evidence-based applications of Motivational Interviewing and Therapeutic skills; the rationale and evidence base of these approaches, developing key skills in Motivational Interviewing and Therapeutic Interventions.
+Learning Outcomes LO1 - 5

 Workshops and seminars: